Breast Reduction Surgery at my Birmingham practice

 Who will the operation help?

 As any woman who has very large breasts can tell you, large breasts cause significant problems.
-They can cause severe ache in the back, neck, shoulders and in the breasts themselves.
-The shoulder straps from bras dig in to such an extent that they create permanent grooves over the shoulders.
+They can cause a severe ache in the back, neck, shoulders and in the breasts themselves.
+The shoulder straps from bras dig into such an extent that they create permanent grooves over the shoulders.
 In warmer months a sweat rash often develops beneath the breasts.

 What size will my new breasts be?